Bulova is one of the longest-running brands in the US watch and clock-making industry. This American brand was founded in 1875 in downtown New York.

 Bulova Watch Reputation

-Being one of the largest longest running watch brands in the world, Bulova has become widely recognized in its industry.
+Being one of the largest and longest-running watch brands in the world, Bulova has become widely recognized in its industry.
 Many times in its history, it has set the standard and introduced new innovations that other watchmakers strive to keep up with.

 Considering that it has quite a wide range of watches produced, the high-end timepieces are usually being compared to other quartz watches when it comes to quality.